 - Casino (Nagaworld hotel).
 Standard labyrinth of gambling.
-Many games have low minimum bets; can be affordable fun.
+Many games have low minimum bets.
+It can be affordable fun.

-- Prices from 2017, (visa prices, and policies, can change without warning and will vary depending on nationality.
-Check government website for latest info.)
+- All prices are from 2017.
+Be aware, visa prices and policies can change without warning and vary depending on nationality.
+Check the government website for the latest info.

-- Hotel rooms from $10 for a single room with private bathroom, to $250 for a luxury room.
+- Hotel rooms from $10 for a single room with private bathroom, $250+ for luxury rooms.
 Hostels can be as little as $2 per night.

-- Happy hour beers can be just 50 cents, normal prices around $1.50.
+- Happy hour beers can be just 50 cents, regular prices around $1.50.
 Glasses of wine start at about $3.